 Step 5 Focus On Light Source

 Drawing lips is like drawing two cylinders.
-The bottom lip and the top lip are curved, and light reacts to them, similar to a cylinder.
+The bottom and top lip are curved, and light reacts to them like a cylinder.
 The lightest area will be where the light hits the surface, and the values will get darker as the lips curve away from the light.

 Continue adding value to the upper lip and study the reference image to identify the lightest areas.
 Always work from dark to light and fill in any spaces you might miss while drawing.

 Continue adding graphite to the darker areas of the bottom lip.
 Make sure that you add the values slowly.
 It is easier to make an area darker than to make it lighter.

 Don’t be concerned with the little cracks on the lower lip at this point.
 Using an eraser to pull out the highlights will be easier, creating the illusion of cracks.
 At this point, you are only concerned about the shape of the lips.

 Add in the lip wrinkles with an HB pencil.
 Use light strokes to create wrinkles.
 Look at the reference image to study the lip wrinkles.

 It is not essential to draw in every wrinkle.
 When drawing a human face, sometimes less is more in a drawing.

 Notice how every wrinkle line is not the same.
 Some are long, while others are shorter.
 Some go up ad down, while others go horizontal.